lakiert/recipe_app/README.md

 # Recipe app

 This is my personal project where you can find recipes.
+I used https://www.themealdb.com API for fetching the data.